NCEA Level 1 Geography 101

 Contributions and Equipment/Stationery

 There may be one-day field trips as part of this course.
-There is a possible data gathering trip Term 3.
-The cost of this trip is around $20 to cover travel costs.
+There is a possible data gathering trip at one point in the year.
+Once confirmed, there will be a small cost.

 It is also expected that you purchase the Skills workbook costs approximately $20.
 A ruler and colouring pencils are recommended alongside stationery outlined in the published stationery list.